Madrid is a city divided into 21 districts and one of them it is Chamberí district.

 If you are looking for a place to stay close to this district, please take a look to our accommodations in Chamartín or Salamanca.

-There we have all types of apartments and you can stay for days or weeks in “Edificio Escultor” next to Serrano street.
+There are all types of apartments, and you can stay for days next to Serrano Street.

-Otherwise, if you intend to be a new homeowner or an investor in the city we can help you to maximize the profits of your investment.
+Otherwise, if you intend to be a new homeowner or an investor in the city, we can help you maximize the profits of your investment.